Pesto Aioli

 How can I store pesto aioli?

-If you’re storing your aioli and pesto separately, then aioli stores for approximately 2-3 days in the fridge in an airtight container and pesto stores for 5 days in the fridge in an airtight container.
+If you’re storing your aioli and pesto separately, then aioli stores for approximately 2-3 days and pesto stores for 5 days.
+Both should be stored in the fridge in airtight jars.
 So, we suggest storing them separately.
 However, you can store pesto aioli for 3 days in an airtight container in the fridge at most.

 How can I use pesto aioli?